Positron3D/Prusawire/README.md

 View the [changelog](CHANGELOG.md) for a for detailed listing of project evolution.

-Be sure to grab the latest STLs and documentation from the GitHub Repository.
+Be sure to grab the latest STLs and documentation from the GitHub Repository or use the _NEW_ [Prusawire Configurator](https://configurator.positron3d.com) to configure your Prusawire, visualize it, and download the STLs you need for your build!

 Link to 2026.R1 CAD Viewer: [cad.positron3d.com](https://cad.positron3d.com)